kamoh/spam-encoder/notes.md

   - broke into two case statements, but but works better
   - want to come up with a way to do phrase parsing
   - want to change to hash data structure from case statement for better efficiency, and also to manage multiple possible code words/phrases
+  - added support for carriage return character, %A0

 Todo